haberdashPI/empriser/plans.md

 X * allow x to wrap (mark edge??)
 X * set limits on position and zoom based on map size X * zoom to mouse point (not screen center)
-* allow for modern navigation?? (use scroll to move around the map, pinch to zoom)
+X * allow for modern navigation?? (use scroll to move around the map, pinch to zoom)
+X * fix visualization on terrain views.

-* optimize switching from one terrain view to another (only copy once)
+X * optimize switching from one terrain view to another (only copy once) X * use periodic texturing to avoid a seam
 * optimize terrain rendering (if possible)
-* use cylendrical texturing to avoid a seam
+* adding variable coloring to improve texutring
+* add warp to give in impression of globe?? (should be optional)

+* add black border to hexes in the helper views
 * add legends to make the map easier to read
-* add black border to hexes in the helper views
 * improve color interpolation (use color brewer) for helper views

 * add a spinner during terrain generation??